The Awakening Collective

 Fetter Dissolution Across Late Developmental Stages

 Because we view the world differently at each stage, the way our awakening progresses also looks different in each stage.
-This is how different fetters falling away may appear different from the different stages.
+This is how different fetters falling away may be experienced differently in the different developmental stages.

 Fetter Stage 4/5: Individualist Stage 5: Autonomous Stage 5/6: Construct-Aware